zslhg903/NINA/NINA/Documentation/NINA.md

 Here we have the same procedure to connect the mount as we have with the camera.
 Select the mount from the dropdown (1), refresh if not available (2), and press connect (3) to connect to the mount.

-In the Telescope section (4) you will find useful information about the latitude, longitude, elevation, sidereal time and when it will arrive at the meridian as saved in the driver/mount or calculated by NINA.
+In the Telescope section (4) you will find useful information about the latitude, longitude, elevation, sidereal time and when it will arrive at the meridian as saved in the driver/mount or calculated by N.I.N.A..
 You can manually slew to specific coordinates with (5) or control the mount manually in the Manual Control section (6).
 > This is very useful if you don’t use a hand controller anymore.

 ## Quick Start: Finalizing the settings

 > This whole setup routine only has to be done once for a specific profile.
-Once you have your default mount and camera set you just need to press the Connect button (7) once NINA is started up to connect to the saved equipment automatically.
+Once you have your default mount and camera set you just need to press the Connect button (7) once N.I.N.A. is started up to connect to the saved equipment automatically.

 We have a few small steps to do before we can start with imaging.
 For that we need to switch to the Settings tab (8).